Ildaron/AI-for-Healthcare/README.md

 # Signal Processing-Driven AI for Healthcare.
 Elsevier

-Here will be scripts for EEG, EOG, EMG, and ECG for Signal processing and DL Elsevier Book - Signal Processing-Driven AI for Healthcare, [link](https://shop.elsevier.com/books/signal-processing-driven-ai-for-healthcare/rakhmatulin/978-0-443-49276-1)
+Here will be scripts for EEG, EOG, EMG, and ECG for Signal processing and DL
+Elsevier Book - Signal Processing-Driven AI for Healthcare, [link](https://shop.elsevier.com/books/signal-processing-driven-ai-for-healthcare/rakhmatulin/978-0-443-49276-1)
 Author
 Ildar Rakhmatulin
-Scripts will be uploaded after the book released
+Scripts will be uploaded after the book is released